Particular/docs.particular.net/tutorials/monitoring/demo/index.md

 Explore the demo further by asking some questions:

-- **[Which message types are taking the longest to process?](walkthrough-1.md)** - take a look at individual endpoint performance and decide where to optimize.
+- **[Which message types take the longest to process?](walkthrough-1.md)** - take a look at individual endpoint performance and decide where to optimize.

 - **[Which endpoints have the most work to do?](walkthrough-2.md)** - look for peaks of traffic and decide when to scale out.